capsailer/capsailer.github.io/README.md

 # Capsailer Website

-This is the official website for Capsailer, a CLI tool for delivering Kubernetes applications to air-gapped environments.
-The site is built with Jekyll and hosted on GitHub Pages.
+This repository contains the source code for the [capsailer.dev](https://capsailer.dev) website.

 ## About Capsailer